Cinema of Brazil: Retomada and contemporary cinema

 The early nineties, under the Fernando Collor government, saw a significant decrease in State funding that lead to a practical halt in film production and the closing of Embrafilme in 1989.
 However, in the mid nineties the country witnessed a new burst in cinematic production, mainly thanks to the introduction of incentive laws under the new FHC government.

 The comedy Carlota Joaquina - Princess of Brazil came out in 1995 and is held by many as the first film of the retomada, or the return of national film production.
 Since then there have been films with Academy Award nominations such as O Quatrilho, Four Days in September, Central Station and City of God.

 The dark urban film The Trespasser was chosen as the best film of the period by magazine Revista de Cinema.
 Some other films that have attracted attention are Carandiru, The Man Who Copied, Madame Satã, Behind the Sun, Olga and Two Sons of Francisco, though perhaps some of these would no longer qualify as films of the retomada, since the term is only adequate to describe the initial boost that occurred in the nineties.

 Still common in Brazilian cinema is a taste for social and political criticism, a trait that reflects its strong Cinema Novo influences.
 For the common movie goer, there has been a shift in perception towards Brazilian cinema as becoming more audience friendly.

 Television shows of the Rede Globo network such as Casseta & Planeta and Os Normais have also received film versions and Globo Filmes, Globo's film production branch, has been behind many of the films that have come out over the years, often as a co-producer.
 Globo's presence is seen by some critics as being overly commercial, thus compelling certain filmmakers to work outside its system to create independent work.
 Documentaries have also had a strong place in Brazilian cinema thanks to the work of renowned directors such as Eduardo Coutinho and João Moreira Salles.

 In 2007, the film Elite Squad gained headlines due to how quickly leaked DVD copies spread among viewers before its release on theaters, but also due to the large number of audience members who cheered police brutality scenes.

+in 2025, I'm Still Here won an Academy Award for Best International Feature Film.

+As of 2025, Brazil has three Film Cities by UNESCO making it the only country to have it.
+Santos became the first Brazilian film city in 2015, is known for its port and many production companies.
+Penedo became the second Brazilian film city in 2023, where the old town is often used as locations and holds an annual film festivals.
+São Paulo became the third and newest Brazilian city in 2025, is often called as Brazilian film center and hosts annual São Paulo Film Festival.